 A simple meter will encourage desired activity.
 Sketch is below.

 <p>We can mimic the Linked In one...Jonathan also has a <a href="http://www.zurb.com/article/116/congratulations-heres-some-points">blog post on the topic</a>.</p>Bryan Zmijewski

 <p>Can you link up the Engagement Chart to this post?
 I've only seen that sketched out on the whiteboard.</p>Jeremy Britton

 Insert a profile meter to encourage users to follow-through on the engagement chart.
 This gets people to follow through on items we think are important in the system.
-Bryan Zmijewski, almost 8 years
+Bryan Zmijewski, about 9 years

 Each thumbnail image needs a call to action (see sketch).
 By putting the stats directly on the thumbnail, it encourages me to view the post.